 While there’s still much more research needed to form conclusive evidence about the relationship between regular cannabis use (defined as weekly or more frequent cannabis use over a period of months to years) and mental health, many studies have shown a connection.
 The exact reasons for this connection are not well understood; however, factors including frequency of use, low socio-economic status and personal or family history can contribute to the risk of developing a range of mental health disorders.

 Can regular cannabis use cause or exacerbate mental health disorders?

 Regardless of other risk factors (such as those mentioned above), regular cannabis use does appear to be associated with a risk of developing a mental health disorder.
-The level of risk, however, varies from person to person.
+The level of risk, and the direction of that relationship, can vary from person to person.
 It also varies across disorders, meaning that depending on the individual, regular cannabis use might carry minimal risk for one disorder but higher risk for another.
 What’s equally important to note is that most people who consume cannabis do not develop a mental health disorder.

 Here’s what we know so far about the relationship between regular cannabis use and mental health disorders.

 Regular cannabis use can increase the risk of developing schizophrenia and/or experiencing psychosis.
 The risk is strongest for individuals with a family history of schizophrenia and/or psychosis.
 While further research is required, it’s important to know that even without a family history, regular cannabis use may still increase one’s risk, especially if an individual:

 - began use before the age of 16 or 17 (learn more about cannabis and the developing brain)

 - consumes cannabis heavily (defined as daily or more frequent use)